-In this beautiful ballad “That I Would Be Good,” by Alanis Morisette masterfully captures something that comes up often in my coaching conversations.
-I hear it from emerging leaders and established leaders, from men and women, from entrepreneurs, and employees at all levels of business.
+In this beautiful ballad “That I Would Be Good,” Alanis Morisette masterfully captures something that comes up often in my coaching conversations.
+I hear it from emerging leaders and established leaders, from men and women, from entrepreneurs, and from employees at all levels of business.
 And I can certainly relate myself.
 The narrative goes something like this:

 “You’re not good enough.”

 “You’re not worthy of this success (or the next).”

 The truth is, the fear of not being good enough or being an imposter is something nearly every man, woman, and child has felt to some extent.
 This oh-so-human experience of self-doubt is often led by an inner voice that insists, no matter how much success you’ve had to prove otherwise, that you’re not good enough, just got lucky somehow, and are bound to blow it.
 Even best-selling author and Nobel Poet Laureate Maya Angelou admitted grappling with it when she confessed, “I’ve written 11 books and each time I think, ‘Uh oh.
 They’re going to find out now.
 I’ve run a game on everybody, and they’re going to find me out.’”

 Real freedom and success come when we learn to work with feelings of unworthiness.
 How, you ask?
 Here are three ways:

 Much like our four-legged friends do, kick some dirt over that SH#T and move on.
 Try allowing yourself to feel the fear, doubt, or unworthiness and not make it mean that you have to do anything about it.
 A feeling has one mission: to be felt.
 Make a conscious choice not to give it any more power.
 Feel the fear and move forward anyway.
 That’s the quickest path to showing yourself that fear has no real power.

 2. See It For What It Is